Thanatos9404/Cheating-Detection-Proctoring-App/README.md

-# 👁️ Cheat Detector – Proctoring System using OpenCV & MediaPipe
+# 👁️ Cheating Detection - Proctoring App

 A real-time webcam-based cheating detection system for **online exams** using Python, OpenCV, and MediaPipe.
 It monitors suspicious behavior like:
 - Talking